AlvaroVillamizar/Employee_Survival_Analysis/README.md

 </tbody>
 </table>

-**Key Variables***
+**Table 1.** Content summary of HR-dataset's variables.

-From the Variables in the previous column, we can highlight left as our targer variable, and time_spend_company (or tenure), because this two variable are esential to perform a survival analysis.
+The Variables from the previous column, we can highlight **_left_** as our targer variable, and **_time_spend_company_** (or tenure), because this two variable are esential to perform a survival analysis.
 Therefore, with Survival Analysis techniques we can uncovered relevant features of employee turnover, in the timeline of 10 years.

-**Methodology Overview***
+**Methodology Overview**

 Survival Analysis is a technique used to study the amount of time it takes before an event occurs, usually this events can only occur once (e.g death).
 For this analysis, we are interested in analyze the length of time before an employee decides to leave the company, find which groups are more likely to left, and why is that.